 It took two months, but I was finally well enough to go home.
 And go home I did with a great family where I will never lack for food!

 My family let me out to potty and I came back with the skin on my back peeled back.
 They took me to the vet and dropped me off.
 They ignored the vet's attempts to reach them for over 36 hours.
 When they they finally replied, they said they couldn't afford the surgery and they surrendered me to the vet clinic.

 Well, the vet clinic wasn't ready to put me to sleep, so they called From The Heart Rescue who took care of my medical needs and took me into foster care.
 From The Heart believes I may have gotten caught trying to go under a fence and then panicked and ripped the skin.

-I will always carry the scar of my adventure, and think it adds character, but I also think I look great in dresses that cover it and so does my brand new family!
+I will always carry the scar of my adventure, but I think it adds character!
+I also think I look great in dresses that cover it and so does my brand new family!